 The livewell system on your boat is designed to supply the water and oxygen needed for the survival of your catch.
-We encourage the careful handling and livewell maintenance of all fish that you catch, and ask that you consider the live release of any fish that you do not care to eat or mount as a trophy.
+We encourage the careful handling of all fish that you catch, keeping them alive in the livewell.
+Consider the live release of any fish that you do not care to eat or mount as a trophy.